catglossop/ROS-triangulation-package/README.md

 #### Running the node:

 Now that all the changes have been made to allow this node to work in your system, you can start running the code.
-Make sure roscore is running and you've sourced your setup.bash file (source devel/setup.bash).
 Then follow the below code:

 ```
+cd ~/your_catkin_workspace
+source devel/setup.bash
+roscore&
 roslaunch triangulation triangulation.launch
 ```
 Open a new terminal